FelipeRuizGarcia/Learner/mobile/apple.md

 Internal testing can access immediately to beta apps for 90 days.
 External testing require approval from TF team.

-You can link the builds from xcode cloud to TF.
+You can link the builds from xcode cloud to TF internal or external testing.

 ---